Kerry Diotte: Member of Parliament

+Diotte lost his Edmonton-Griesbach seat to the NDP's Blake Desjarlais in the 2021 federal election.
+He would later in June 2022 he joined Rebel News to become their Alberta Legislature reporter and political correspondent until he regained his seat in the 2025 federal election.

 Controversy

 On November 19, 2018, Diotte launched a lawsuit against University of Alberta student publication The Gateway for publishing two articles that the suit deemed "defamatory", objecting to claims that he is racist.
 The Gateway issued a quick apology and retraction, stating: "That characterization of Mr. Diotte is false, damaging to his reputation, and caused Mr. Diotte and his family unwarranted embarrassment.
 The Gateway sincerely apologizes to Mr. Diotte for this wrongful characterization and retracts the offending articles."
 In a statement, Diotte stated that he was “glad that my lawyer and theirs could come to a mutually agreeable solution without a protracted court fight,” and that he was “a strong believer in free speech, but it’s important to remember there are legal lines that can’t be crossed.”
+On July 24, 2019, the Progress Report republished the story with the hope of triggering a SLAPP lawsuit.
+The podcast episode titled "Sue us Bitch" detailing this story still remains online.